Tatum scores 35, 17 in the fourth, to lead the Celtics to a 114-98 win over the Knicks - What's Up Newp

-BOSTON (AP) — Jayson Tatum scored 35 points, Jaylen Brown added 22 and Kristaps Porzingis had 21 on Monday night against the team that drafted him to lead the Boston Celtics to a 114-98 victory over the New York Knicks.
+Coach Joe Mazzulla would have been happy to make adjustments, but his options were limited.

+“If I could come up with another shot besides a 3 or a layup, I’ll do it,” Mazzulla said after the Celtics snapped out of a shooting funk to beat the New York Knicks 114-98 on Monday night. ”You can’t kick it in.
+I mean, we couldn’t throw it in the ocean.”

-Tatum scored 17 in the fourth quarter, when Boston turned a 91-88 edge into a 17-point lead.
-After missing seven of his first eight 3-point attempts, he hit four straight in the last eight minutes, one on a 4-point play after the Knicks cut the deficit to three points.
+Jayson Tatum scored 17 of his 35 points in the fourth quarter, when the Celtics turned a 91-88 lead into a runaway.
+After missing seven of his first eight 3-point attempts, he hit four straight down the stretch — including a contested one that led to a four-point play after the Knicks cut the deficit to three points.

+“I’ve played enough games, had enough tough shooting nights,” said Tatum, who finished 13 for 23 in the game after going 6 for 8 in the fourth quarter. ”All really, really good scorers know it just takes one to change your momentum, change how you feel about yourself shooting the ball.
+And once you see one go in, you just feel a lot better about yourself.”

+Jaylen Brown added 22 points and Kristaps Porzingis had 21 against the team that drafted him.

-Jalen Brunson scored 26 points and Julius Randle had 25 points and nine rebounds for the Knicks, who had won three in a row since opening the season 2-4, including a loss to Boston in their opener.
-New York was without RJ Barrett, who missed the second night of a back-to-back with a migraine headache.
+Jalen Brunson scored 26 points and Julius Randle had 25 points and nine rebounds for New York, which was without RJ Barrett, who missed the second night of a back-to-back with a migraine headache.
+The Knicks had won three in a row since opening the season 2-4, including a loss to Boston in their opener.

+Mazzulla said of trading punches against a longtime rival: “It’s the best.”

+“I love games like this, because it’s going to reveal who we are, what we’ve been doing and where we need to get better,” he said.
+“You’re not playing as well as you can be, and you’re only down one.
+You’ve got to be thankful for that, because it could be a lot worse.
+And I thought our guys just stuck with it, with the right mindset.”

 The Knicks led by eight with 75 seconds left in the second quarter before Boston made three straight baskets, scoring nine of the last 11 points of the half and cutting it to 53-52 on Brown’s 3-pointer at the buzzer.